 Almost all prosecutors stated that the mandatory internship program that a candidate must complete before being appointed as a prosecutor is extremely valuable.
-They felt the internship program tests almost all skills and encourages competition, which in turn results in highly qualified personnel, and that the practical knowledge gained during such programs is very valuable.
-A prosecutor from Batumi underlined that despite the quite detailed practical knowledge he acquired in the university, he still faced "extremely different approaches in real practice."
-One prosecutor from Akhaltsikhe stated that it is important to encourage students from the regions to study at local universities, saying that although the possibilities to study in Tbilisi are much wider, a motivated student can achieve a decent education in the regions as well and certain institutions should value such motivated students, who would be good examples to other students.

-"University should take care to give students what they are seeking outside of the university and gaining from other sources.
+They felt the internship program tests almost all skills and encourages competition, which in turn results in highly qualified personnel, and that the practical knowledge gained during such programs is very "The university should take care to give students what they are seeking outside of the university and gaining from other sources.
 The university should give them the basis - practice along with theory."
-(Private lawyer, general law, 17 years' experience, Rustavi)
+(Private lawyer, general law, mostly civil and administrative law, 17 years' experience, Rustavi)